Jesus Christians: Beliefs and teachings

 The Jesus Christians believe that discipleship—the practical application in ones daily life of the teachings of Jesus—is the basic requirement for anyone who would claim to be a Christian.

 They do not teach anything unique, however they do put some concepts and practices together in a way that is different to most, if not all other, denominations.

 Below is a list of some of their core principles and beliefs.

 Obedience to Jesus

-The Jesus Christians believe that the practical application in ones life of the teachings of Jesus is fundamental.

-They base this on Jesus' words from the gospels such as from John 8:31:
+The Jesus Christians believe that the practical application in one's life of the teachings of Jesus is fundamental.They base this on Jesus' words from the gospels such as from John 8:31:

 "So Jesus said to the Jews who believed in him, "If you continue to obey my teaching, you are truly my followers..."